 How do I meet with my counselor?

-Students should sign the appropriate appointment book before school, after school, between classes or at breaks.
+Students should sign the appropriate appointment book before or after school, lunch, between classes or during morning office hours.
 This will alert the specific Counselor that an appointment needs to be set.
 You will be given a reminder note to show your teacher then use your agenda book as your hall pass at your scheduled time.
 Students can also stop in if the counselor’s door is open or can ask Darcie Gutierrez or Debbie Moncrief to schedule an appointment.

 Parent/Guardians may call for an appointment at any time.